linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Asset Pricing Lecture Notes.md

 Z (T) = \frac{1}{\left(1 + \frac{r}{n}\right)^{n \times T}} \longrightarrow Z (T) = e^{- r T}
 $$

-# Discounts and Rates
+## Discounts and Rates

-- Note that the compounding frequency is mostly a convention.
-- The key question is:
+Note that the compounding frequency is mostly a convention.
+The key question is:

-"How much are investors willing to pay today to have \$1 at T".
+"How much are investors willing to pay today to have \$1 at T?"

-- Such price,  $Z(T)$ , is always well defined.
-- Given  $Z(T)$ , we can derive the rate  $r_n$  for any given compounding frequency  $n$ :
+Such price, $Z(T)$, is always well defined.
+Given $Z(T)$, we can derive the rate $r_n$ for any given compounding frequency $n$:

 $$
 r_{n} = n \times \left(\frac{1}{Z (T)^{\frac{1}{n T}}} - 1\right)